PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the deliberately absent future owner.
 Production behavior, dependencies, TensorFlow isolation, the 38-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest implementation adds an optional late affine/elementwise fan-out owner.
+Late affine/Concat cleanup always receives the exact shared pass context; elementwise fan-out receives that context's model only when layout optimization is enabled.
+Raw result identities are retained, with `None` representing the disabled fan-out path.

+Only the two observation-only lowerer assignments are replaced.
+Both flag paths, recorded predecessor, late-shape successor, compatibility wrapper, graph behavior, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+Focused `5`, affected `427`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 38 to 37.